🇳🇴

 8/10

 The Lyngen Alps rise dramatically from the Lyngenfjord in northern Norway, creating one of the most spectacular aurora backdrops in the world.
-At 69.5°N, this remote peninsula sits firmly inside the auroral oval, offering exceptional northern lights viewing from October through March with polar night blanketing the region from late November.
-The jagged peaks — some rising to 1,800m — are reflected in the glassy fjord waters, giving photographers an almost impossibly beautiful foreground.
-Lyngen has long attracted serious ski mountaineers who come to descend powder couloirs directly into the sea, but the growing tourism scene now offers guided aurora tours, fjord cruises, and visits to the local Lyngen Alps Distillery.
+At 69.5°N, this remote peninsula sits firmly inside the auroral oval, offering exceptional northern lights viewing from September through March with polar night blanketing the region from late November.
+The jagged peaks — some rising to 1,833m at Store Lenangstind — are reflected in the glassy fjord waters, giving photographers an almost impossibly beautiful foreground.
+Lyngen has long attracted serious ski mountaineers who come to descend powder couloirs directly into the sea, but the growing tourism scene now offers guided aurora tours, fjord cruises, and visits to the award-winning Aurora Spirit Distillery (the world's northernmost distillery).
 Smaller and quieter than Tromsø (just 90 minutes north), Lyngen rewards travellers who seek pristine wilderness over urban convenience.
 Wildlife including sea eagles, reindeer, and occasionally orca can be spotted year-round.
 An increasingly popular alternative for those who've done Tromsø and want something wilder.
+March and April are peak ski touring season, when returning daylight illuminates the peaks and spring snow conditions are at their best — attracting serious mountaineers from across Europe.

 SepOctNovDec+3